jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2019-11-01-linux-on-windows/index.md

   - Minikube
   - Python
   - R
-authors:
-  - JaehyeonKim
-images: []
-description: In this post, I'll demonstrate how to create a Linux development environment on Windows using WSL.
-Also an example app (Rserve web service with a sidecar container) on Minikube will be demonstrated.
+description: Build a Linux development environment on Windows with WSL, then run an RServe web service with a sidecar container on Minikube as the example app.
 ---

 I use Linux containers a lot for development.
 Having Windows computers at home and work, I used to use Linux VMs on VirtualBox or VMWare Workstation.
 It's not a bad option but it requires a lot of resources.
 Recently, after my home computer was updated, I was not able to start my hypervisor anymore.
 Also I didn't like huge resource consumption of it so that I began to look for a different development environment.
 A while ago, I played with [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/about) and it was alright.
 Also [Visual Studio Code (VSCode)](https://code.visualstudio.com/), _my favourite editor_, now supports [remote development](https://code.visualstudio.com/docs/remote/remote-overview).
 Initially I thought I would be able to create a new development environment with WSL and [Docker for Windows](https://docs.docker.com/docker-for-windows/install/).
 However it was until I tried a bigger app with [Docker Compose](https://docs.docker.com/compose/) that Docker for Windows has a number of issues especially when containers are started by Docker Compose in WSL.
 I didn't like to spend too much time on fixing those issues as I concerned those might not be the only ones.
 Then I decided to install a Linux VM on [Hyper-V](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/overview?pivots=windows).
 Luckly VSCode also supports a remote VM via SSH.